Philip H. Murray

 Philip H. Murray (1842 – February 17, 1917) was an abolitionist, journalist, phrenologist, and civil rights activist who spent most of his career in St. Louis, Missouri.
 He grew up in Reading, Pennsylvania, where he participated in the abolitionist movement in that region.

 During the US Civil War he continued his work and served as a recruiting officer to help enlist blacks into the Union Army.
 After the war, he focused on journalism.
 In 1867, he established the first black newspaper in Kentucky, The Colored Kentuckian.
 He later moved to St. Louis where he continued to work in journalism and as an advocate for black education and civil rights.
 He was also the president of the first Negro Press Association.

 Early life

 Philip Houston Murray (or Murry) was born in Reading, Pennsylvania in 1842.
 His parents were Samuel and Sarah Murray.
 His father was born a slave in Kent County, Maryland, on the Eastern Shore of that state.
 His mother was mixed black, Native American, and Irish.
-His mothers paternal grandfather reportedly was half African American and half Native American and paid for a woman to be brought from Ireland and made his wife.
+His mother's paternal grandfather reportedly was half African-American and half Native-American and paid for a woman to be brought from Ireland and made his wife.
 Philip's father considered schools for black children to be poor and Philip was only permitted to attend school for a week before he was put under private education by Father Patrick Keevil, a graduate of Minonth College, England.
 By the age of fifteen, Murray began to study physiology and the physical brain, which would influence his later work in phrenology.

-Philip had 13 brothers and sisters.
+Philip reportedly had 13 brothers and sisters.